simon-silvestre/portfolio-web-dev/README.md

 ## Show your support

-Give a ⭐️ if like this project!
+Give a ⭐️ if you like this project!